skorasaurus/carto-manual/carto_manual.md

 ====

-My styling isn't displaying das I intended ?
-Help ?
+*My styling isn't displaying as I intended?
+Help?!*

-Most common culprit of this is that:
-- your data isn't included in the layer you're styling!
+Most common culprit of this is that your data isn't included in the layer you're styling!
 Make sure your data is being included by checking the layer features (the little magnifying glass by the circle...)(NOTE: There may be some cases where this isn't correct - especially if you have many features in your layer) so follow the next step:

 you're using SQL, put your query into an SQL editor like pgadmin.

 ====
-Extra Resources, Great tools/Examples:
+**Extra Resources, Great tools/Examples**:

-Where are some great examples of carto in action ?!
+*Where are some great examples of carto in action?!*

 (this listed ended up getting posted at: )
 see: http://gis.stackexchange.com/questions/62348/is-there-a-carto-css-gallery-which-also-contains-code/62824#62824

-Cartocc:
+*Cartocc*:

 Cartocc is a npm (module?) that is designed for people to collaborate together on tilemill projects.
 In most cases, your database names, the path to your JSON files will be different than your collaborators.
-Using this, you can customize your project settings.
+Using this, you can customize your project settings

 See for more details: https://github.com/yohanboniface/CartoCC